noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 This sends the task of generating 100 numbers to each core, reducing the overhead.

+***[Update 4/26/2013: As [Vince Buffalo points out](https://twitter.com/vsbuffalo/status/327564597282369536), random number generation requires that R keep track of state, so may not be a good example of a parallel-izable task]***

 In practice, this means that you want to "parallelize" your code at the highest, or chunkiest level.
 If you have a series of nested loops, for instance, you will want to run the highest-level loop in parallel.